zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2022-11-02-14-44-pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted.md

 ---
 layout: post
 title: "Pennsylvania Supreme Court Orders Undated, Wrongly Dated Ballots To Not Be Counted"
-audio: pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted-0
+audio: pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted-1
 category: markets
-desc: "&quot;The Pennsylvania county boards of elections are hereby 0ED to refrain from counting any absentee and mail-in ballots received for the November 8, 2022 general election that are contained in undated or incorrectly dated outer envelopes.&quot;"
+desc: "&quot;...hereby 0ED to refrain from counting any absentee and mail-in ballots received... that are contained in undated or incorrectly dated outer envelopes.&quot;"
 duration: 00:04:02
 length: 242
-datetime: Wed, 02 Nov 2022 11:20:00 +0000
+datetime: Wed, 02 Nov 2022 14:44:00 +0000
 tags: podcast
 guid: pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted-0
-order: 1
+order: 0
 ---
-&quot;The Pennsylvania county boards of elections are hereby 0ED to refrain from counting any absentee and mail-in ballots received for the November 8, 2022 general election that are contained in undated or incorrectly dated outer envelopes.&quot;
+&quot;...hereby 0ED to refrain from counting any absentee and mail-in ballots received... that are contained in undated or incorrectly dated outer envelopes.&quot;

 Link: [https://www.zerohedge.com/markets/pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted](https://www.zerohedge.com/markets/pennsylvania-supreme-court-orders-undated-wrongly-dated-ballots-not-be-counted)